 The homepage is the first page on your website that visitors land on, so it’s critical that you highlight your firm’s services and showcase what makes you different from your competition.

 utilize strong headlines with important information up top

 How do people read your website?
-You can assume that most of your readers start at the top and move down.
+You can assume that most of your readers will scroll down from the first page before clicking on other links.
 For this reason, you need to ensure that your most important information is placed at the top!
-Why would you hide your strongest content sandwiched in the middle or all the way at the bottom?
+Why hide your strongest content?
 You wouldn’t!
 When in doubt, conduct the 5-second test.

-Additionally, you only have so long to rope in your readers!
+You only have so long to rope in your readers.
 How long does someone stay on your website?
 55% of your readers spend less than 15 seconds on your site!
-So, it’s important that your website’s copy along with the imagery conveys your unique value proposition immediately so someone can look at your site and know what you do in such a brief period of time.
+So, it’s important that your website’s copy along with the imagery conveys your unique value proposition immediately.
+That way someone can look at your site and know what you in a matter of seconds.

 In the example below, Twenty Over Ten client C.L.
-Sheldon & Company, headquartered in Alexandria, VA, clearly shows that they specialize in providing fee-only financial planning and wealth management services for those that are active or retired military.
+Sheldon & Company, headquartered in Alexandria, VA, clearly shows that they specialize in providing fee-only financial planning and wealth management services for active or retired military members.